skyvers/Aged-care/readme.md

 In our Aged care App, we will define below roles:

-1. Nurse: Nurse can have all permissions in the patient and assessment documents.
+1. Nurse: Nurse can have all permissions in the resident and assessment documents.
 But, in the facility document nurses can only have update and scope permission.

-2. Carer: Carer can have _RU_C permissions in Patient document, \_R_ \_C permissions in the facility document, and in Assessment carer can CRU_C permissions.
+2. Carer: Carer can have _RU_C permissions in Resident document, \_R_ \_C permissions in the facility document, and in Assessment carer can CRU_C permissions.

 3. Manager: Manager have all the permissions in all three documents.